 When Job Satisfaction Holds You Back from Retirement

 When you get promoted, it’s as if you’re being recognized for surviving the sh*t-show of Corporate America.
 All of a sudden, there’s a vindication of the political wrangling, monotony, and wasted effort, that goes hand in glove with the big wins, commitment, and resilience you’ve demonstrated.

-There really is no fear of missing out on outdoor activities, while perched inside the air conditioned confines of headquarters.
-In fact, I haven’t been able to ride my bike to work more than once, maybe twice a week on average this summer due to weather shenanigans.
+There is no fear of missing out on outdoor activities, while perched inside the air-conditioned confines of headquarters.
+I haven’t been able to ride my bike to work more than once, maybe twice a week on average this summer due to weather shenanigans.
 I don’t mind riding in a little rain, but I draw the line at lightning and monsoon downpours.

 Even in early retirement, my “vacation” time would not change.
 I’d still be pretty much adhering to “the calendar”.
 The one that our local schools publish.
-Oh, and then there’s the patients who really don’t like it when Mrs. Cubert is away from the clinic for more than a week or two.
+Oh, and then there are the patients who don’t like it when Mrs. Cubert is away from the clinic for more than a week or two.

 So yeah, talk about FIRST WORLD PROBLEMS…

-I really do believe this whole early retirement idea is a sound one.
+I do believe this whole early retirement idea is a sound one.
 If nothing else, it motivates us to get our financial act together, and maybe even become better stewards of the planet.
-Ultimately there’s three beliefs at the forefront of my decision making:
+Ultimately there are three beliefs at the forefront of my decision making:

 - Thou shalt have no regrets when the bell tolls